alverena/documentation/user_guide_roles/sales_tools/opportunities.rst

 Manage Opportunity Workflow
 ---------------------------

-You can use OroCRM’s `workflows <https://www.orocrm.com/documentation/index/current/user-guide/glossary/#term-workflow>`__ to define rules and guidelines on possible actions/updates of opportunities in the system.
-You can read more on workflows :ref:`here <user-guide-workflow-management>`.
+You can use OroCRM’s :term:`workflows <Workflow>` to define rules and guidelines on possible actions/updates of opportunities in the system.
+You can read more on :ref:`workflows <user-guide-workflow-management>`.

 Activate Opportunity Management Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To ensure data consistency and reasoned opportunity management by a
-sales manager, you can **activate Opportunity Management Flow** in
+sales manager, you can activate Opportunity Management Flow in
-**System>Workflows.** This can be done in two ways:
+**System>Workflows**.
+This can be done in two ways:

 -  From the grid: click **V** in the ellipsis menu